South African woman wins Miss World beauty pageant in London

-LONDON A 22-year-old South African woman, Rolene Strauss, won the Miss World 2014 beauty pageant in London on Sunday, the organizers said in a statement.
+LONDON A 22-year-old South African woman, Rolene Strauss, won the Miss World 2014 beauty pageant in London on Sunday, the organisers said in a statement.

 Hungary's Edina Kulcsár came second and Elizabeth Safrit, representing the United States, came third.